wrijugh/web-students/README.md

 **Pre-requisites**,

-- 8+ years comfortable working with computer like saving files
+- 8+ years comfortable working with computer, like saving & opening files
 - We will initially use Notepad (Windows) or Edit (Ubuntu Desktop)
-- Internet
+- Internet [Optional]
+- [Visual Studio Code](https://code.visualstudio.com/download) - download and install.
+Watch this [video](https://www.youtube.com/watch?v=MlIzFUI1QGA)
 - Microsoft Teams (for Live classes)

 All the resources will be available [https://wrijugh.github.io/web-students/](https://wrijugh.github.io/web-students/)